jsx-eslint/eslint-plugin-react/docs/rules/jsx-key.md

 ### `checkFragmentShorthand` (default: `false`)

 When `true` the rule will check if usage of the [shorthand fragment syntax][short_syntax] requires a key.
 This option was added to avoid a breaking change and will be the default in the next major version.

-The following patterns are considered warnings:
+Examples of **incorrect** code for this rule:

 ```jsx
 [<></>, <></>, <></>];